jolivain/trusted-firmware-a/docs/components/secure-partition-manager.rst

   providing paths to SP binary images and manifests in DTS format (see `Describing secure partitions`_).
-It is required when ``SPMD_SPM_AT_SEL2`` is enabled hence when multiple secure partitions are to be loaded on behalf of the SPMC.
+It is required when ``SPMD_SPM_AT_SEL2`` is enabled hence when multiple secure partitions are to be loaded by BL2 on behalf of the SPMC.

 +---------------+----------------------+------------------+-------------+
 |               | CTX_INCLUDE_EL2_REGS | SPMD_SPM_AT_SEL2 | SPMC_AT_EL3 |